nevendyulgerov/documents/ammo.md

 };
 ```

-To add some functionality to your app, you need to use the node API:
+The initialization of the above app can be read as 'create a local ammo.app with nodes schema - events, renderers, actions'.To add some functionality to your app, you need to use the node API:

 ```javascript